qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 to add the CRSs used in the QGIS project to the list.

-If you have print composers defined in your project, they will be listed in the GetCapabilities response, and they can be used by the GetPrint request to create prints, using one of the print composer layouts as a template.
+If you have print composers defined in your project, they will be listed in the `GetProjectSettings` response, and they can be used by the GetPrint request to create prints, using one of the print composer layouts as a template.
 This is a QGIS-specific extension to the WMS 1.3.0 specification.
 If you want to exclude any print composer from being published by the WMS,